GDP-MI7/socio-analyzer/README.md

 ## Notes

-- Project documents: Navigate to documents folder
+- Project Presentation and other project related document are in documents folder
-    - Project presentation
-    - User manual
-    - Developers manual
-    - Project paper